azdle/printables/rack-mount-stuff/README.md

-I'm starting working on mounting all my (non-rack-sized) networking equipment in the side of my rack to get it out of the way for new rack-sized things.
+These are mounts that mount my networking equipment on the *side* of my rack.
+My rack has standard rack nut squares down the side, 90 degrees off the front, that I use to mount these brackets.
+If you use this on the standard front or back mounting positions you'll end up with these devices sitting across the face (or back) of your rack.

+# APU Rack Mount

+This mounts a PCEngines APU2 standard enclosure to any standard server rack pattern.

+## Printing Instructions

+Print one normally and optionally print a second mirrored across the shorter dimension for the other side for a stronger mount.
+You might only be able to fit a single cage screw on the second side.

+## Parts Needed (Per Print)

+* 2x Screws to mate to enclosure (I don't remember the size)
+* 2x M5/6 Cage Screws & Nuts

 # Netgate SG-1000 Firewall Rack Mount

-This vertically mounts an SG-1000 to any standard server rack.
-I've used it on the side, should just work the face of the rack too.
+This mounts a Netgate SG-1000 to any standard server rack.

 ## Parts Needed